 Driving in the EU after Brexit Show

 An information campaign is being launched to ensure businesses and hauliers are prepared for the UK to leave the EU.
-As part of the campaign an email will be sent to 70,000 UK operators, industry bodies and other interested parties detailing essential information for those driving to the EU after 31 October.
+As part of the campaign an email will be sent to 70,000 UK operators, industry bodies and other interested parties detailing essential information for those driving to the EU.
 If the UK leaves the EU without a deal, hauliers will be required to go through customs checks when exporting goods to the EU from the UK.
 It is the responsibility of traders to apply and obtain the right paperwork for the goods hauliers are carrying.

 The UK Government will also be providing hauliers with a handbook and pocket guide setting out how they can prepare themselves, their vehicles and their goods so that they can continue to travel freely.

 The Department for Transport has issued the following guidance:

 - Drive in the EU after Brexit: lorry and goods vehicle drivers